 He is a musician, writer, marketer, and entertainer.
 He is also highly emotionally intelligent and gets what he wants from the world through social competence.
 The rake is the outlaw, the Casanova, and isn't too concerned about social standards than the standards he sets on his own.

 You'll be known as the social guy, the guy that gets along well with everyone.
-The guy that's able to blend into social situations, identities, subcultures effortlessly.
+The guy that's able to blend into social situations, identities, and subcultures effortlessly.

 That is the Rakish archetype.